 Best for: Health-conscious users wanting a natural formula

-- Hydrated silica as primary whitening agent
+- Hydrated silica polishing

 - No artificial flavors, colors, or preservatives